 The world can be a scary place, especially to an animal.
 Dogs can become anxious due to thunder or a perceived predator.
 Different dogs will be afraid of different things.
 If you do notice that certain things tend to cause fear in your dog, avoid those triggers at all cost.

-Many dogs become very close to their owners.
+Dog breeds such as corgis are prone to separation anxiety after they become close to their owners.
 The owner is the one who feeds them and shows them affection.
 When the owner leaves a dog may experience separation anxiety.
 This anxiety will stop the minute the owner returns.
 This could be due to boredom or a previous experience while left alone.
 Plus, a dog may just miss the owner.
 You may notice the dog staring out the window or even pacing around the home when gone.

 Aging is a scary process for humans.
 You may not be able to care for yourself as independently as before.
 Things may also start to get rather confusing.
 It’s scary for dogs, too.
 A dog may not be as comfortable as it once was, giving them the feelings of nervousness.